Tracardi/tracardi/README.md

 ## 👇 Documentation

-* System documentationis is available at: [http://docs.tracardi.com](http://docs.tracardi.com).
+* System documentation is available at: [http://docs.tracardi.com](http://docs.tracardi.com).
-* Api documentation is always availabe after installation at http://127.0.0.1:8686/docs.
+* Api documentation is always available after installation at http://127.0.0.1:8686/docs.
-* Tracardi has also build in documentation into the system.
+* Tracardi has also build-in documentation into the system.

 ## 👇 Call for contributors